artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/filtering.markdown

 {% highlight swift %}
 let squerdPrimaryNumbers = numbers.filter(isPrime).map{$0*$0}
 {% endhighlight %}
-The code became more clear and just tells what-to-do.
-Some of implementation that says how-to-do has been hidden into functions.
+The code became more clear when programmer write it telling just what-to-do (not how-to-do).
+Some of implementation that says how-to-do might be hidden into functions.
 Quite important thing is that we can run the sample parallel, puttping threading login inside the function.
 The example implementation:

 {% highlight swift %}